Your clients are liars. Yes, all of them.

 3. Look for Long Delays in Answering Questions

-Here’s another tip from our Senior Editor, Dr Julie Gurner who also happens to be a licensed psychologist:
+Here’s another tip from Dr Julie Gurner who is a licensed psychologist:

 “Lying usually takes more effort than telling the truth, so sometimes you’ll see signs like a long delay after what seems to be an easy-to-answer question, or too much thinking for what should be an easy response.”